This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Raise your leg above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your leg on pillows or blankets to keep it elevated comfortably.

-Ask how often and how far you should walk each day.
-Walking can help prevent blood clots and decrease your risk for a lung infection.
+Ask about the best exercise plan for you.
+Walking is a low-impact exercise that can help prevent blood clots.
 Ask when you can return to work or your other daily activities.

 Do not smoke: